iampopov/progressiveBudget/README.md

-# Unit 18 PWA Homework: Online/Offline Budget Trackers
+# PWA: Online/Offline Budget Tracker

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
+## Performance improvements

+- Added and wired up the [‘compression’ npm package](https://www.npmjs.com/package/compression)

+- Added a manifest and a service worker file to allow offline use of the app

+- Compressed front-end JS files (both ‘db.js’ and ‘index.js’) and output them into a ‘dist’ folder and combined both files into one

+- compressed CSS and stored in ‘dist’ folder/wired up to index.html

+- The app is deployed to Heroku [Heroku](https://sheltered-ridge-53450.herokuapp.com/)

+## Description

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+The user will is able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, the app populates the total when brought back online.

 Offline Functionality: